himanshurajgupta/cronparser/README.md

 ### Building the application
 This is a maven project.
 The project is built using `mvn clean package` command.
 A jar named `cronparser-1.0.jar` should be created in `target/` folder.
-For the sake of simplicity I have already done this step and jar is available in project root directory.
+For the sake of simplicity I have already done this step and jar is available in `target` directory.

 ### Running the application
 The jar is already built and packaged.
 You just need to perform below steps to run the application.